Pratikshinde55/Docker-GUI_Container/README.md

 # Docker-GUI_Container

-For this i use AWS Cloud EC2 instance :
+⚙️For this i use AWS Cloud EC2 instance :

+✧ Step 1:

-install docker and start docker services
+ Install Docker and start docker services:

      #sudo apt-get update